 That is actually fantastic for so many children, that learn through manipulation and kinetic experiences.
 The more sensing it occurs for those children, the more learning it happens.

-All About Reading (AAR)/ All About Spelling (AAS) follow the Orton-Gillingham Approach.
+All About Reading (AAR)/All About Spelling (AAS) follows the Orton-Gillingham Approach.

 Ok, big words!
 But, what does this mean?

-Well, if you have a child with dyslexia or suspect you might have one, then it is likely that you may have heard about the Orton-Gillingham approach before.
+Well, if your child has dyslexia or suspect you might have a child with dyslexia, then it is likely that you may have heard about the Orton-Gillingham approach before.

 What are the 3 pathways to the brain for teaching reading?

-- The second pathway is the auditory one.
-The Orton- Gillingham approach is therefore phonics-based, and they go all the way down to the phoneme level, which is the smallest unit of sound in words.
-This capacity of playing with the sounds is called Phonemic Awareness, as I explained before when talking about the Children Learning Reading Program.
+The second pathway is the auditory one.
+The Orton- Gillingham approach is, therefore, phonics-based, and they go all the way down to the phoneme level, which is the smallest unit of sound in words.
+This capacity of playing with the sounds is called Phonemic Awareness, as explained before, when going through the Children Learning Reading curriculum.
 All About Reading also places a lot of importance on the development of this skill.
-And that is something that puts this program on top of my list.
+That is something that puts this program on top of my list.

-WHY is that?
-As I mentioned before, the most up-to-date research (such us this meta study from the National reading panel) overwhelmingly indicates that the level of phonemic awareness is the number one predictor to how successful a person will be at reading.
+The most up-to-date research (such us this meta study from the National reading panel) overwhelmingly indicates that the level of Phonemic Awareness is the number one predictor to how successful a person will be at reading.
 Besides, the better reader you become, the more Phonemic Awareness you develop.

-- Finally, the third pathway to the brain is the visual / sight approach.
-But, please, don’t think that the visual approach means that your child will be encouraged to look at pictures and guess words, or learn words through strategies, such us word shapes!
-That is the opposite to their teaching style.
-What it means is that your child will play games with flashcards, as flashcards are an important element of the curriculum.
-But -I repeat- the objective of flashcards is NOT to visually memorise the words, but to actually engage with them through games.
+Finally, the third pathway to the brain is the visual / sight approach.
+But, please, do not think that the visual approach means that your child will be encouraged to look at pictures and guess words, or learn words through “whole word” strategies, such us word shapes!
+That is actually the opposite of what they do.
+What it means is that your child will play games with flashcards, as flashcards are an important element of this curriculum.
+But -I repeat- the objective of flashcards is NOT to visually memorize words, but to actually engage with them through games.

 Don’t think that because this program uses the Orton-Gillingham approach, it is only good for children with dyslexia or processing disorders!

-Any child can do great with this program.
-There are so many kids that love and can benefit from a multi-sensory approach!
+Any child can do great with this program!
+There are just so many kids that love and can benefit from the multi-sensory approach to learning!

 How much preparation is required for the All About Reading Program?

-The program is ‘lightly scripted’.
-This means that it leaves certain room for flexibility, giving you a script to follow at the same time.
+The program is “lightly scripted.”
+This means that it leaves certain room for flexibility, but giving you a script to follow at the same time.

 How long does it take to work through the lessons on the All About Reading Program?